finfabrik/xp-docs/docs/en/whitepaper.md

 blockchain applications.

-We expect to see an increase in the issuance of cryptocurrencies by central banks, as Venezuela has already done, including probably some economically and politically relevant countries such as Russia or China, which will lead to an intensification of regulatory efforts of digital currencies in other geographies.
+We expect to see an increase in the issuance of cryptocurrencies by central banks, as Venezuela [2] has already done, including probably some economically and politically relevant countries such as Russia or China [3], which will lead to an intensification of regulatory efforts of digital currencies in other geographies.

 The bulk of change will be in the infrastructure to manage transactions.
 The new versions of